 Here are a few recommendations to consider while selecting an open source RBAC tool:

-- Check the tool’s popularity: The number of GitHub contributors and community members responding to user inquiries reflects the popularity rate of open source technologies.
+- Check the tool’s popularity: The number of GitHub contributors and community members responding to user inquiries reflects the popularity of open-source technologies.
 The larger the community, the more support your organization can get.

-- Check the tool’s features: Most open source RBAC tools provide role customization, permissions registration, and login methods.
+- Check the tool’s features: Most open-source RBAC tools provide role customization, permission registration, and login methods.
 However, if your organization expects to use the RBAC tool for diverse purposes you should look for a more complete product.
-For example, an organization looking for automated access management might consider a solution with identity access management (IAM) features.
+For example, an organization seeking automated access management might consider a solution with identity and access management (IAM) features.

-- Compare closed-source solutions: Open source solutions usually include limited or add-on features.
+- Compare closed-source solutions: Open-source solutions often include only limited or add-on features.
 Implementing a more tailored solution that offers a higher level of features (e.g., cloud segmentation) can be more efficient for your organization.
 Here is a list of closed-source micro segmentation tools with RBAC features.

 Further reading